Nunie123/data_engineering_on_gcp_book/ch_09_secrets.md

 ---

-# Chapter 9: Managing Credentials with Google Secret Manager
+# [Chapter 9: Managing Credentials with Google Secret Manager](https://github.com/Nunie123/data_engineering_on_gcp_book/blob/master/ch_09_secrets.md): Managing Credentials with Google Secret Manager

 There will likely be times where you are going to need to give your data pipelines access to credentials.
 For GCP resources we can manage access through permissions on our service accounts, but often your pipeline will need to access systems outside of GCP.
 By using Google Secret Manager we are able to securely store passwords and other secret information.